Tangoe/Mobile-Procurement-API-Documentation/concepts/pagination/index.md

 The limit value sets the maximum number of items to be included in the current page that gets returned from the total result set.
 The offset value identifies the index of the first item in that current page.
 For example, assume you have a result set of 50 items and you set the limit to 10 and the offset to 30.
 The result set would be grouped into 5 pages (50 / 10 = 5) and return the fourth page.
 (Indices 0 through 29 equals 30 items; 30 items divided by 10 equals 3 pages; so index 30 is the first item on the fourth page.)

+Please note that the Premium Mobile source system (known by some as Command), implements the offset parameter a little differently.
+If you subscribe to that system, please refer to the [note at the bottom of this page](#offsetCMD) regarding the subtle difference in how the offset affects the results returned in the response.

 <br />

 ## Response Body